jasperng-nus/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all companies using the `list` command.
 Multiple companies in the list.

     1. Test case: `delete 1`
        Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+Text in the status bar is reset.

     1. Test case: `delete 0`
        Expected: No company is deleted.
 Error details shown in the status message.
-Status bar remains the same.
+Text in the status bar is not reset.

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)
        Expected: Similar to previous.